become an expert birder on the slopes.

 The Brown Creeper is a tiny, well-camouflaged songbird with streaked brown plumage, a white belly and a down-curved bill.
 It blends perfectly with tree bark as it spirals upward along trunks—using its stiff tail for support while searching for insects hidden in the bark.

-• Habitat: Commonly found in Alta's mature coniferous and mixed forests—favoring spruce, fir and pine trees.
+- Habitat: Commonly found creeping among Alta's mature spruce, fir and pine trees

-• Fun Fact: Unlike woodpeckers, Brown Creepers only climb upward on tree trunks.
-When they reach the top, they fly down to the base of another tree and start again!
+- Fun Fact: Brown Creepers only climb upward on tree trunks—when they reach the top, they fly down to the base of another tree and start again

 Steller's Jay

-The Steller’s Jay is easily recognized by its dark blue body, black head and tall head crest.
-Often mistaken for a Blue Jay, it has a sleeker look and prefers mountainous forests.
+The Steller’s Jay is easily recognized for its striking looks with its dark blue body, black head and tall head crest.
+Often mistaken for a Blue Jay, this jay has a sleeker look and prefers mountainous forests.
 These Jays are intelligent, noisy and curious birds that aren't shy about stealing food from campsites or feeders.

-• Call: A loud“shack-shack-shack."
-It can also mimic other birds, squirrels and even human sounds!
+- Call: This bird can mimic other birds, squirrels and even human sounds, but the most notable call is a loud“shack-shack-shack"

-• Habitat: Commonly found in Alta's high-elevation coniferous forest, favoring pine and fir trees.
-They can also be spotted near the feeders or buildings where people may drop a snack.
+- Habitat: Commonly found in Alta's high-elevation coniferous forest, perched on pine and fir trees or lurking near local feeders

-• Fun Fact: Steller’s Jays are sneaky food thieves—they’ll watch other birds hide food and then steal it later!
+- Fun Fact: The Steller’s Jays are sneaky food thieves—they’ll watch other birds hide food and then steal it later

 Clark's Nutcracker